Peter preaches about Jesus

 The First Prayer Meeting

-Christ promised to come back and baptize them with the Holy Spirit which would give them the power and determination to spread the gospel throughout the Jewish regions and “to the ends of the earth.”
+Christ promised to return and baptize them with the Holy Spirit.
+John the Baptist foretold Christ’s plan.
+This promise, along with John’s prophecies, provided hope and encouragement.
+This would give them the power and determination to spread the gospel throughout the Jewish regions.

-But, There Were Only Eleven Disciples
+But, There Were Only Eleven Disciples!

 Asking God for Guidance through Prayer